Are you new to WordPress and want to know how secure is WordPress?

 We already explained how the budget dictates the time we can offer to build a secure website.
 The more time a website owner invests in creating and maintaining a website helps in determining the quality of the site.
 When a WordPress site is created quickly, it’s likely to skip a number of steps that could detect existing or the possibility of problems.
 If you assign someone to create a website within a limited period of time with limited resources, the site won’t undergo some of the procedures that could save your site when disaster strikes.

 Although WordPress is the world’s preferred platform to develop fully functional and dynamic websites, it can’t promise you complete security.
 Security is a combined effort between WordPress, it’s an ecosystem and the site owners.

 There are many ways to secure your WordPress website and be safe from hackers.
 And I will try to share all things that will make your WordPress website hacker-proof.

 Although, getting an SSL certificate is compulsory for all the websites.
 But If you are planning to get your Website on WordPress then Go for the standard or the pro SSL certificates.
 The SSL certificates make sure that your passwords and database is secure.
 And even for getting an SSL, you have the advantage of having the penalty from the SSL providers.
 You can also use the free SSL certificate from the Cloudflare which is almost as safe as the paid ones but with the paid ones you have the advantage of getting the penalty from the SSL certificate providers.

 Always Backup your Website:

-There are plenty of Free plugins as well as paid plugins which can help you to backup your website on the weekly or daily basis.
-Some of the plugins which I will recommend are Backup Buddy, Updraft plus and Ready!backup.
-You can use them according to your requirement.
+There are plenty of free plugins as well as paid plugins which can help you to backup your website on a weekly or daily basis.
+Some of the plugins which I will recommend are Backup Buddy, Updraft Plus, and Ready!backup.
+You can use them according to your requirements.

 Do not use Wp-Admin as the login page